Malcom McLean: Containerization

-In the early 1950s, McLean decided to use the containers commercially.
+During the early 1950s, McLean decided to use the containers for general commercial goods.
 By 1952, he was developing plans to carry his company's trucks on ships along the U.S. Atlantic coast, from North Carolina to New York.
-It soon became apparent that "trailerships", as they were called, would be inefficient because of the large waste in potential cargo space on board the vessel, known as broken stowage.
+It soon became apparent that "trailerships", as they were called, would be inefficient because of the large waste of potential cargo space aboard the vessel, known as broken stowage.
 The original concept was modified into loading just the containers, not the chassis, onto the ships, hence the designation container ship or "box" ship.
 At the time, U.S. regulations would not allow a trucking company to own a shipping line.

-McLean secured a bank loan for $22 million, and in January 1956 bought two World War II T-2 tankers, which he converted to carry containers on and under deck.
+McLean secured a bank loan for $22 million and, in January 1956, bought two World War II T-2 tanker ships, which he converted to carry containers on and under deck.
 McLean oversaw the construction of wooden shelter decks, known as Mechano decking.
 This was a common practice in World War II for the carriage of oversized cargo, such as aircraft.
-It took several months to refit the ships, construct containers to carry on and below the vessels' decks and design trailer chassis to allow removable containers.
+It took several months to refit the ships, construct containers to carry on and below the vessels' decks, and design trailer chassis to allow removable containers.